 - S2, C1, C3/S5, TU, PC2, and URM are expected to be most susceptible to earthquake damage throughout the U.S. - W1 & W2 residential structures have also experienced a large number of failures on the U.S. West Coast, since they are, by far, the most prevalent building type.
-There is the potential for the entrapment of victims in the W2 wood structures.
-Poorly connected W1 & W2 wood structures are also very vulnerable to wind damage. - Type S3 is listed since it is very susceptible to damage by wind. - Mobile Homes & Manufactured Units are susceptible to damage in earthquakes and winds - Many S1 structures experienced cracks in their welded connections during the Northridge (Los Angeles) earthquake, which is of great concern to the design profession. - None of these buildings were damaged to an extent that would cause collapse, but they may become a problem in future earthquakes. - Earthquakes consistently cause damage to buildings with irregular shape and inconsistent stiffness. - Remembering that quakes produce motions (not Forces), and the shaking is able "find" these inconsistencies, thereby causing severe overloading. - For the most part quakes and windstorms effect different types of structures. - Mass and rigidity develop high forces during quakes, but provide resistance to high winds
+There is the potential for the entrapment of victims in the W2 multi-story wood structures.

+Poorly connected W1 & W2 wood structures are also very vulnerable to wind damage.

+- Mobile Homes & Manufactured Units are susceptible to damage by winds and earthquakes. - Type S3 is listed since it is very susceptible to damage by wind. - Many S1 structures experienced cracks in their welded connections during the Northridge (Los Angeles) earthquake, which is of great concern to the design profession.

+None of these buildings were damaged to an extent that would cause collapse, but they may become a problem in future earthquakes.

+- Earthquakes often cause damage to buildings with irregular shape and inconsistent stiffness. - Remembering that quakes produce motions (not Forces), and the shaking is able "find" these inconsistencies, thereby causing severe overloading. - For the most part Quakes and Windstorms effect different types of structures. - Mass and rigidity develop high forces due to earthquakes, but provide resistance to high winds

-The characteristics of the various types of buildings are discussed on the following pages.
+The characteristics of the various types of buildings are discussed on the following pages